 New life events can be scary for young children.
 Using play to help teach children what to expect can be an effect tool to help the children be more successful and help improve a child’s language skills at the same time.
+Here’s how to use play to teach about new events.

 Being able to play is an integral part of language learning.
 Children learn how to relate to the world by reenacting events while playing.
 That is why you often see children playing “kitchen” or playing with dolls.
 You may even hear children reenacting events that had happened during the day.
 Ever hear a child reenact an argument they have heard.
 As such, it is an excellent way to teach new routines for children (click here fore more information).